-Decision Request Deadline Progress and follow-up action Status proposed budget E/ICEF/2020/AB/L.1 should the apparent re and III; es up to the le venue from for ween Executive evels indicated in columns I and III of table 3 of document undraising increase or decrease to the levels indicated in columns I we Board sessions, when necessary, up to the amount caused by orkplan; Para 4: Encourages the Executive Director to identify and respond to new market opportunities, should they arise, between Executive Board sessions and to notify the Board accordingly; Second regular session 2021 UNICEF is continuously exploring and responding to new market opportunities when and where they arise.
+Decision Request Deadline Progress and follow-up action Status proposed budget a maximum of 10 per cent of the amounts approved; (b) To increase or decrease expenditures up to the levels indicated in columns I and III of table 3 of document E/ICEF/2020/AB/L.1 should the apparent revenue from fundraising increase or decrease to the levels indicated in columns and III; (c) To spend an additional amount between Executive Board sessions, when necessary, up to the amount caused by currency fluctuations, to implement the 2020 approved workplan; Para 4: Encourages the Executive Director to identify and respond to new market opportunities, should they arise, between Executive Board sessions and to notify the Board accordingly; Second regular session 2021 UNICEF is continuously exploring and responding to new market opportunities when and where they arise.
 The details will be reported on at the second regular session in 2021.
-Completed uary 2021 of \$15.1 million (or 10 per cent of the special purpose orbed in the annual Private Fundraising and Partnerships budget for n/a Para 6: Notes with appreciation that UNICEF will present a full report on the implementation of the Private Sector Plan 2018-2021: IMPACT for Every Child at the second regular session of 2020.
-Second regular session 2020 Completed Annual sess sion, 29 June-2 July 2020 2020/8 Report on the midterm review of the UNICEF Strategic Plan, 2018-2021 and annual report 2019 of the Executive Director of UNICEF, Plan, 2018-2021; the report on the implement Strategic Plan, 2018-2021; the report on the activities for development of the United Nat Strategic Plans, 2018-2021 of the United Nat (UNFPA), the United Nations Children's Fu Empowerment of Women (UN-Women); less as well as the ntation of the implementations system; the itions Develond (UNICEF ssons learned; the UNICEF Strategic Plan, 2018-2021 and annual report for a proposed revised results framework for the UNICEF Strategic Integrated Results and Resources Framework of the UNICEF ion of the quadrennial comprehensive policy review of operational the report on the implementation of the common chapter of the pment Programme (UNDP), the United Nations Population Fund and the United Nations Entity for Gender Equality and the and the data companion and scorecard, and decides to transmit the summary of the comments and guidance of the Executive Board; n/a for 2019 of the Executive Director of UNICEF Para 2: Notes with appreciation the UNICEF response to COVID-19 in line with United Nations system-wide efforts and requests UNICEF to provide an update on its work and contribution to the system-wide effort at the global, regional and country levels to address the impact of the pandemic on children and on its Second regular session 2020 UNICEF provided an update on its contribution to the global COVID-19 response as part of the opening statement of the Executive Director at the second regular session of 2020.
+Completed uary 2021 of \$15.1 million (or 10 per cent of the special purpose rbed in the annual Private Fundraising and Partnerships budget for n/a Para 6: Notes with appreciation that UNICEF will present a full report on the implementation of the Private Sector Plan 2018-2021: IMPACT for Every Child at the second regular session of 2020.
+Second regular session 2020 Completed Annual sess ion, 29 June-2 July 2020 2020/8 Report on the midterm review of the UNICEF Strategic Plan, 2018-2021 and annual report 2019 of the Executive Director of UNICEF, Plan, 2018-2021; the report on the implement Strategic Plan, 2018-2021; the report on the activities for development of the United Nat Strategic Plans, 2018-2021 of the United Nat (UNFPA), the United Nations Children's Fu Empowerment of Women (UN-Women); less as well as the ntation of the implementations system; the tions Develored (UNICEF) is sons learned; the UNICEF Strategic Plan, 2018-2021 and annual report for proposed revised results framework for the UNICEF Strategic Integrated Results and Resources Framework of the UNICEF ion of the quadrennial comprehensive policy review of operational the report on the implementation of the common chapter of the pment Programme (UNDP), the United Nations Population Fund and the United Nations Entity for Gender Equality and the and the data companion and scorecard, and decides to transmit the summary of the comments and guidance of the Executive Board; n/a for 2019 of the Executive Director of UNICEF Para 2: Notes with appreciation the UNICEF response to COVID-19 in line with United Nations system-wide efforts and requests UNICEF to provide an update on its work and contribution to the system-wide effort at the global, regional and country levels to address the impact of the pandemic on children and on its Second regular session 2020 UNICEF provided an update on its contribution to the global COVID-19 response as part of the opening statement of the Executive Director at the second regular session of 2020.
 Completed